dumbledad/adventofcode/2022/README.md

 - 100% coverage is satisfying
 - Part 2 was not accessible for visually impaired programmers
 - We should **not** be committing input files ([reddit thread](https://www.reddit.com/r/adventofcode/comments/zh2hk0/2022friendly_reminder_dont_commit_your_input/)).
 That'll be a good excuse to look at sub-repositories
+  - Took the opportunity to combine my 2021 and 2022 repositories (following [this SO answer](https://stackoverflow.com/a/10548919/575530) using the [allow-unrelated-histories](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---allow-unrelated-histories)).
+  - Used git's [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_starting_submodules) feature to move all the copied AoC inputs (test and real) to a private repository.